mcaceresb/stata-gtools/docs/usage/greshape.md

 The stubnames are a list of variable prefixes.
-The suffixes are either saved or taken from j(), depending on the shape of the data.
+The suffixes are either saved or taken from `keys()`, depending on the shape of the data.
 Remember this picture:

 ```